Where Is Martin Luther King Jr. Buried? Honoring Legacies and Modern Cremation Choices

 Introduction

-February is Black History Month, a time to honor the extraordinary lives of Black leaders who shaped history, but all year is a good time to honor the lives of inspiring individuals.
-Many families visit Martin Luther King Jr.’s burial site and the resting places of other influential figures to reflect on legacy and remembrance.
+February is Black History Month, a time to honor the extraordinary lives of Black leaders who shaped history, but all year is a good time to celebrate the lives of inspiring individuals.

 “We are not makers of history.
 We are made by history.”